dgtlntv/terrazzo-plugin-figma-json/README.md

 ## Color Space Conversion

-Figma only supports **sRGB** and **HSL** color spaces.
-Other color spaces are converted to sRGB:
+Figma only supports sRGB and HSL color spaces.
+All other color spaces defined in the DTCG spec are converted to sRGB.
+Colors outside the sRGB gamut are clipped with a warning.

-- Display P3, Rec2020, A98 RGB, ProPhoto RGB → sRGB
-- OKLCH, OkLab, Lab, LCH → sRGB
-- XYZ-D65, XYZ-D50, HWB, sRGB-linear → sRGB

-Colors outside the sRGB gamut will be clipped with a warning.

 ## Boolean Tokens